rbt-cms/rbt-xperience-by-kentico-custom-widgets-repeater/README.md

 - Where: Optional, but add your desired column names to improve performance
 - ContentBefore: HTML content placed before the widget content.
 Can be used to display a header or add encapsulating code such as div tag
 - ContentAfter: HTML content placed after the widget content.
 Can be used to display a header or add encapsulating code such as div tag

-Select where on the page you would like the widget to appear.
-Click on the blue plus add widget icon
-Select the Repeater widget from the widget pop up
+# Add the Repeater widget to your project after installing the NuGet package
-Once the widget is added to the page, hover over the added widget until it displays the properties and trash icons.
-Click on the gear-shaped properties icon.
-In the Repeater widget properties pop up adjust various settings including visibility, items per row, maximum items displayed and content source.
-Click Apply button to update the widget with selected properties.
-The properties pop up will automatically close.

-*Required fields
+Step 1: Insert the following code snippet into Program.cs and build the solution:

+"builder.Services.AddSingleton<IRepeaterRepository, RepeaterRepository>();"

+Step 2: Create a Repeater folder under /Components/Widgets/ in the project source code.

+Example: /Components/Widgets/Repeater

+Step 3: Copy the Articles.cshtml file from /Components/Widgets/Repeater in this repository and paste it into your project's /Components/Widgets/Repeater folder fodler :

+Step 4: If you need more views for Article or any new page type, create your own views as per your requirements

+Step 5: You can specify the view name in the View name widget property, e.g.: View name: Articles

 # Author

-This custom widget was created by @Ray Business Technologies Pvt Ltd. Last updated 14-03-2025
+This custom widget was created by @Ray Business Technologies Pvt Ltd. Last updated 18-03-2025

 # License